The 44th GST Council Meeting took place on the 12th of June 2021 in New Delhi, India.

 The exemptions were designed to serve as incentives for individuals and organizations to contribute COVID-related supplies through donations.
 Additionally, they aimed to encourage increased imports of these items to meet the escalating demand.

-The reduction in GST rates on COVID-19 medicines and medical equipment was intended to alleviate some of the pressure on the healthcare sector, particularly during the challenging period of the pandemic.
+The government reduced GST rates on COVID-19 medicines and medical equipment to alleviate pressure on the healthcare sector, particularly during the challenging period of the pandemic.

 The objective of these tax relief measures is to bolster both individuals and businesses amid an economically challenging period.
 Additionally, they aim to stimulate compliance, foreseeing a subsequent boost in long-term GST revenue collection.